amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 ```
     30*                            50
   /     \       remove(30)        /
  15      50     --------->       35
         /                       /
        35                      15
 ```

-Deleting the root is very similar to removing nodes with 0, 1, or 2 children that we discussed earlier.
+Deleting the root is very similar to removing nodes with 0, 1, or 2 children discussed earlier.
 The only difference is that afterward, we need to update the reference of the root of the tree.

 Here's an animation of what we discussed.

 {% img /images/bst-remove.gif Removing a node with 0, 1, 2 children from a binary search tree %}

-In the animation, it moves up the left child/subtree and keeps the right child/subtree in place.
+The animation moves up the left child/subtree and keeps the right child/subtree in place.

 Now that we have a good idea how it should work, let's implement it: